Some quick ideas/tools to improve Revenue and Income in your dental practice

 Note market your services for your niche expertise.
 You are more likely to get to the first page on Google by prompting your skills as an expert in sporting dental injuries than as a provider of emergency services.

 Tip 10) Think about were you want to go and work your way back.
 When developing your strategy it is normal to think in linear terms.
 I am here and I want to get to there.
-You can also try consider your strategy from the intended future to your current position.
+You can also try think about your strategy from the intended future back to your current position.
 Some call this reverse engineering or future back thinking.
 This can be effective in designing a road map which will improve execution of your long term plans.
 Execution is key – some studies have found the 67% of strategies fail.